gerdonr/Creating-Smart-Contracts-with-Solidity/README.md

 ### Level Two: The `TieredProfitSplitter` Contract

-In this contract, rather than splitting the profits between Associate-level employees, you will calculate rudimentary percentages for different tiers of employees (CEO, CTO, and Bob).
+In this contract, rather than splitting the profits between Associate-level employees, calculate rudimentary percentages for different tiers of employees (CEO, CTO, and Bob).

 Using the starter code, within the `deposit` function, perform the following: